rhinoed/CIT93-Fall23-pub/README.md

 My [Carbon Footprint](https://cit93.github.io/marke-pub/w2)

 #### Week 3
 Working Code.
-If you have any questions.
-I would be happy to try to answer them.
+If you have any questions I would be happy to try to answer them.
 [Carbon Footprint and functions](https://cit93.github.io/marke-pub/w3)